Prag8855/aab/content/guides/blue-card.md

 The *Ausländerbehörde* will process your application.
 It takes a few weeks to get invited for an appointment.
 After your *Ausländerbehörde* appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your Blue Card.
 If you wait more than 3 months after you apply, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde).[^20]

-If you already have a [residence permit](/glossary/Aufenthaltstitel), it stays valid while you wait.
-You can keep your old job.
-You don't have to leave Germany.
-You must wait for your work visa to start working at your new job.
+In most cases, your current [[National Visa]] or a [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
+[If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.

 **[If your visa or residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**